 Being the dance philomath that he is, he has decided to add aerial lyra/hoops to his long list of dance passions.
 He started training in aerial lyra in 2016, and is already an apprentice at Chrome Divas now.

-Nuria is a 16 year old Senior high Film student currently studying at MINT College.
+Nuria is the youngest and bendiest teacher apprentice of Chrome Divas.
 She has always been an athlete with minimal dance background.
 She started her aerial journey in January 2016.
 Her mother got her to try it and now they are a mother-daughter tandem.
 She fell in love with aerial Lyra/hoops because of how challenging and unique it is.